igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 The use of the loss bits is negotiated using a transport parameter:

-loss_bits (0x1057):
+network_troubleshooting (0x1057):

-: The loss bits transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1 indicating the level of loss bits support.
+: The network_troubleshooting transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1 indicating the level of loss bits support.

-When loss_bits parameter is present, the peer is allowed to use reserved bits in the short packet header as loss bits if the peer sends loss_bits=1.
+When network_troubleshooting parameter is present, the peer is allowed to use reserved bits in the short packet header as loss bits if the peer sends network_troubleshooting=1.

-When loss_bits is set to 1, the sender will use reserved bits as loss bits if the peer includes the loss_bits transport parameter.
+When network_troubleshooting is set to 1, the sender will use reserved bits as loss bits if the peer includes the network_troubleshooting transport parameter.

-A client MUST NOT use remembered value of loss_bits for 0-RTT connections.
+A client MUST NOT use remembered value of network_troubleshooting for 0-RTT connections.

+In this first implementation the peer can optionally use the reserved bits for troubleshooting, but in future implementations, the peer may be required to mandatorily use the reserved bits.

 ## Short Packet Header  {#shortheader}